joonasviljakainen/secretmessages/README.md

 ### Algorithms

  __Least-Significant Bit__ encoding will be used in one form or other.
-  If there is time, I would like to try to implement an __Echo Hiding__ algorithm for watermarking audio files.
+  There is time, so I will try to implement an __Echo Hiding__ algorithm for watermarking audio files.

+  The point, of course, is to also be able to recover the messages from the audio files.

 ### Target Data